Danville, Illinois: History

 Danville became a major industrial city in the late 19th and early twentieth centuries.
 Starting in the 1850s Danville was an important coal mining area; some of the first open pit mining techniques were practiced here.
 The coal formation underlying eastern Illinois and western Indiana is named the "Danville Member," after the area where it was first discovered.
 Danville also served as a significant manufacturing center during the early 1900s, and the city's population doubled between 1900 and 1920.
 During this time Danville also acted as a rail hub for both passenger and freight service.
 Danville was the site of a riot in 1903, which led to the lynching of a black man and an assault on the county jail.

 The Danville Branch of the National Home for Disabled Volunteer Soldiers opened in 1898 and, by 1910, 4,257 veterans were at the branch.
 This branch was the eighth of ten branches founded by the National Home for Disabled Volunteer Soldiers (NHDVS), nationwide, between 1866 and 1929.
 The Soldiers' Home was a major center in-itself with its own passenger train service, streetcar line, mess hall, farms, livestock, lake, jail, hospital, bakery, laundry stables, stores, theater, chapel, mortuary, office buildings, power plant, print shop, shoemakers, tinsmiths, barber shop and fire department.
 The first Danville Public Library was formed out of various existing collections in 1883 and was replaced by a Carnegie library in 1904.
 In 1910, a group of 9 elephants escaped from a Ringling circus and ran through Danville before being recaptured.

 An extension University of Illinois was created in Danville in 1946.
 The extension became an independent junior college in 1949.
-The college, now called Danville Area Community College, acquired several historic buildings from the Veterans Administration which were renovated throughout the 1960s for educational purposes.
+The college, later called Danville Area Community College, acquired several historic buildings from the Veterans Administration which were renovated throughout the 1960s for educational purposes.
 These acquisitions placed the college on a larger campus shared with the National Cemetery and modernized Veteran's Hospital.
 In the 1970s the enclosed Village Mall was constructed.

 By 1966 only 6 mines remained in Vermilion County.
 With the closure of the mines and many factories, including a major General Motors plant, Danville's economic base suffered in the latter half of the 20th century and the population began to decline significantly.
 Many of the former mines were converted into lakes, creating fishing and recreation opportunities at parks such as Kickapoo State Recreation Area and Kennekuk Cove County Park.
 The 21st century has seen continued population decline but also major economic development initiatives including the restoration of the Fisher Theatre, expansion of major health care facilities, and the expansion of educational programs focused on job placement.